Cleft lip & palate management

 Cleft lip & palate treatment

-At the Australian Craniofacial Unit (ACFU), children with cleft lip and cleft palate are managed in a multidisciplinary team including: Plastic surgeons, paediatricians, paediatric dentists, orthodontists, ear nose and throat surgeons, Speech pathologists and a variety of other specialists as required.
+At the Cleft and Craniofacial SA (C&CSA), children with cleft lip and cleft palate are managed in a multidisciplinary team including: Plastic surgeons, paediatricians, paediatric dentists, orthodontists, ear nose and throat surgeons, Speech pathologists and a variety of other specialists as required.

 The surgical treatment of each cleft patient is determined by the pattern and severity of cleft deformity, and the timing of treatment altered according to the patients overall medical well-being.
 Conventional treatment within our team is as follows: